MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

 {{< tab "Allow Materialize IPs">}}

-1. In the [SQL Shell](https://console.materialize.com/), or your preferred SQL client connected to Materialize, find the static egress IP addresses for the Materialize region you are running in:
+1. In the [Materialize console's SQL Shell](https://console.materialize.com/), or your preferred SQL client connected to Materialize, find the static egress IP addresses for the Materialize region you are running in: